eficode-academy/terraform-fundamentals/03-Implementing Remote State Management.md

    }
    ```

+  ❗**Important**:
+- Replace `<resource group name>` with the name of the Azure Resource Group you have prepared for this configuration.
+This must be an existing resource group where you have permissions to create resources.
+- Replace `<storage account name>` with the name of your Azure Storage Account.
+Ensure that the storage account name is unique within Azure and that it follows Azure naming conventions.
+- Replace `<name of container>` with the name of the container in your Azure Blob Storage where you intend to store the Terraform state files.
+The container should be created beforehand if it does not already exist.
-  ❗**Important**: Replace `unique-key-name` with the name of your workstation to prevent conflicts and ensure your state file is distinctly identifiable. ❗
+- Replace `<unique-key-name>` with a unique name to prevent conflicts and ensure your state file is distinctly identifiable.
+This can be the name of your workstation.
+- Verify that `tenant_id` and `subscription_id` are correctly set to match your Azure tenant and subscription details where you want to manage resources.

 **Explanation of Parameters**:
    - `resource_group_name`: The name of the resource group containing the storage account.